-This core design and development activity is a major undertaking, and will start delivering results in 2019, culminating in full system testing in 2020, at which point the world’s first air-breathing engine capable of accelerating from zero to Mach 5 will have been demonstrated.
+This core design and development activity is a major undertaking, and will culminate in full system testing in 2020, at which point the world’s first air-breathing engine capable of accelerating from zero to Mach 5 will have been demonstrated.

 Naturally this demonstrator engine has been designed at a scale that is totally representative of a SABRE flight engine and is completely consistent with the design of the new test facility, TF1 at Westcott.